kavnish/kavnish.github.io/pages/timeline.md

 **2023-06-21**

-`Users have different affinities towards different features and if the user specifiers are not made available to the model it becomes diffucult to learn user level sensitivities towards different features.
+`Users have different affinities towards different features and if the user specifiers are not made available to the model it becomes difficult to learn user level sensitivities towards different features.
 Hand crafting meta level sensitivity features comes handy here but not to total relief as sometimes they are very difficult to craft and excludes unimaginable patterns that you might not have thought about.`

-`We looked at similarities between a users collaborative vector and average collaborative vectors of last N played and skipped songs, and the results were not as expected, apparently on a music streaming platform the songs that user skipps are not VERY different from the songs they streamed (>30s), when I think about it, it makes sense as the platform is already personalized to a level and the user only gets to skips the platform thought the user might like, Interesting thing to look at might be what fraction of skipped songs are out of their profile (beyond a threshold) as it tells us alot about how discover exposure does our platform provides.
+`We looked at similarities between a users collaborative vector and average collaborative vectors of last N played and skipped songs, and the results were not as expected, apparently on a music streaming platform the songs that user skips are not VERY different from the songs they streamed (>30s), when I think about it, it makes sense as the platform is already personalized to a level and the user only gets to skips the platform thought the user might like, Interesting thing to look at might be what fraction of skipped songs are out of their profile (beyond a threshold) as it tells us alot about how discover exposure does our platform provides.
 Discover exposure is itself of multiple flavour but that's the topic of another post.
 (Personalized/Random)`

 **2023-06-21**